gbv/jskos/jskos.md

-concepts    [URL] or [set]             JSKOS API concepts endpoint returning all concepts in this scheme types       [URL] or [set]             JSKOS API types endpoint returning all concept types in this scheme languages   [list] of language tags    Supported languages license     [URI]                      License which the full scheme is published under
+concepts    [URL] or [set]             JSKOS API concepts endpoint returning all concepts in this scheme types       [URL] or [set]             JSKOS API types endpoint returning all concept types in this scheme languages   [list] of language tags    Supported languages license     [set]                      Licenses which the full scheme can be used under

 The first element of field `type`, if given, MUST be
 <http://www.w3.org/2004/02/skos/core#ConceptScheme>.